neutralalice/NeutralAlice/README.md

 - 👋 Hi, I’m arita, or whatever.
 - 👀 I’m interested in machine learning for diagnostic medicine purposes, I also like to mess with devops tools, and have a small homelab.
 - 🌱 I’m currently working on assay development and robotic assistance; particularly the robotic assistance is done on machines by Tecan, Skalar, Bruker, and FOSS.
-I am also working on CI/CD integrations with Ansible.
+I am also working on CI/CD integrations with Terraform, Ansible, gitlab/runners, and Kubernetes .
 - 📫 hit me up on twitter.

 <!---